SDooman/bootstrap-data-1/overview.md

  - Data Sanitation
  - Data Visualization

-## Unit 0 - Pyret Introduction
+## Unit 0 - Pyret Introduction/Refresher

-Students who have never programmed in Pyret before will receive an introduction to fundamental principles necessary in this course (expressions, function definition and application, data types).
+Students who have never programmed in Pyret before will receive an introduction to fundamental principles necessary in this course (expressions, function definition and application, variables, data types).

 ## Unit 1 - Tools for Data